Reference

 Copy

-Screenshot showing the two locations and a vehicle start location plotted on a map.
+Screenshot showing the two locations from the stops section and a vehicle start location plotted on a map.
 The vehicle location is shown with an icon of a car.

 If the start_location and the end_location defined for the vehicle are the same then a special “depot” icon will appear.